ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_start.md

     If there is an SDK available to speed up the porting process, we recommend reusing it (assuming copyright of the existing code is preserved).

-1. Implement and test CMSIS pack, bootstrap, linker script and startup code.
+1. Implement and test CMSIS headers, bootstrap, linker script and startup code.

    A basic framework is ready after this step.
 You can do the rest of the porting work in parallel: